mdrijoanmaruf/BookHaven_Server/README.md

    npm install
    ```

-2. Create a `.env` file in the root directory with the following variables (see example.env):
+2. Create a `.env` file in the root directory with the following variables:
    ```
    PORT=5000
-   MONGODB_URI=mongodb+srv://libraryManagement:V64snpiDvEnF6Fqk@cluster0.0ykpaho.mongodb.net/bookHavenDB?retryWrites=true&w=majority
+   MONGODB_URI=your_mongodb_connection_string
    ```

+3. Place your Firebase service account key in `firebaseServiceAccount.json`

-3. Start the server:
+4. Start the server:
    ```
    npm start
    ```